jnlltd/festivals/README.md

 The application requires a heap size of about 1 gigabyte to *run*, but it requires more than this to *build* because the optimizations applied to the front-end resources consume a lot of memory.
 Therefore, before running a Grails command that invokes the build (e.g. `grails war` or `grails run-app`) it is recommended that you set the initial/max heap size to at least 600/1200 megabytes.

+Commands that run in the development environment will automatically choose the appropriate memory settings on account of the `grails.project.fork` [configuration](https://github.com/domurtag/festivals/blob/master/grails-app/conf/BuildConfig.groovy).
+In other environments, the memory settings can be applied by setting the `GRAILS_OPTS` environment variable, e.g.
-From the command-line, this can be accomplished with `export GRAILS_OPTS="-Xms600m -Xmx1200m"`.
+`export GRAILS_OPTS="-Xms600m -Xmx1200m"`.

 By default the following users will automatically be created on startup: